joelczinn/joelczinn.github.io/_includes/about.md

-I am a fourth-year PhD candidate at Ohio State University.
-I have worked on stars since coming to OSU, but did extragalactic astronomy (AGN, dark energy, weak lensing) in undergrad at Princeton.

-I swim, yoga, and, as of late, watch The Leftovers.
+I am a postdoc at the University of New South Wales, working with Dennis Stello on red giant asteroseismology, with applications to Galactic archaeology.